Dbquity/DbquityExamples/ShoppingList/README.md

 `draw.bat` uses a simple syntax: `draw <model-name> <options>` where <options> are passed on to the [CLI](https://model.dbquity.com/#command-line-interface-cli) for controlling how the `.dot` file is generated.

-For example `draw ShoppingList +m -r -nolabel` produces the diagram from the top of this page:
+For example, `draw ShoppingList +m -r -nolabel` produces the diagram from the top of this page:

 ![Diagram showing the structure of the ShoppingList sample model](ShoppingList.dbquity.svg)